ComradDoge/DogeEU4/README.md

 Fixes
-- Minor fix to the Branderburg/Prussia tree
+- Minor fix to the Branderburg/Prussia tree with some minor tweaks

-[/quote]
+- Venice no longer pretends to be part of HRE on the vanilla bookmark [/quote]
 [/quote]
 [quote]